genesiscommunitysuccess/docs/docs/01_getting-started/04_prerequisites/04_genx.md

 - Developers can clone an existing seed to form a new one.
 - Developers contribute to official seeds by cloning that seed repo.
 - Select code owners manage merges.
-- these are available to all Genesis users.
+- The seeeds are available to all Genesis users.

 ## Prerequisites